CosmWasm/docs-deprecated/getting-started/compile-contract.md

 You don't need to worry about running this yourself (unless you are curious), but you should have an idea of the final size of your contract this way.

+## Compiling Contract for Production Environment

-For ease of use, you can use [cosmwasm/rust-optimizer](https://github.com/CosmWasm/rust-optimizer) that produces reproducible builds of cosmwasm smart contracts.
+For production deployment, please use [cosmwasm/rust-optimizer](https://github.com/CosmWasm/rust-optimizer). **rust-optimizer** produces reproducible builds of cosmwasm smart contracts.
 It also does heavy optimization on the build size, using binary stripping and wasm-opt.

 ```bash
 docker run --rm -v "$(pwd)":/code \